On Christmas-day (1786) I saw the Pope and the whole consistory in

 In the XVIIIth century travellers very often chose to come to Rome at Christmas.
 Their stay usually lasted for several weeks and while its initial part coincided with some of the most sumptuous religious ceremonies, its final one was devoted to more lay matters as the year end festivities were followed by the then celebrated Roman Carnival.

 Every year a very tall Christmas tree is erected in Piazza S. Pietro: it is located near the obelisk and every year it is donated by a different country.
-Another tree is erected in Piazza Venezia, which is generally considered the very center of Rome; trees appear in some of the other historical squares.
+Another tree is erected in Piazza Venezia, which is generally considered the very centre of Rome; trees appear in some of the other historical squares.
 The dark green of the trees vainly fights to bring a feeling of cold winters and snowy landscapes.
 Marbles, travertine, palms, pines and a bright sunshine all conjure up a warmer Mediterranean atmosphere.
 One then understands why these trees do not belong to the Italian traditional way of celebrating Christmas.

 The crib changes during the festivity period: the Bambin Gesł (Infant Jesus) is added on Christmas' night and the three Magi make their appearance at the Epiphany (more on the Bambin Gesł of S. Maria in Aracoeli).
 Some churches prefer to display statues reminding of the Nativity, but not part of a formal crib.